STScI-MIRI/whippot/README.md

 immensely useful pySIAF[^4] package. pySIAF is a python library that interfaces with the Science Instrument Aperture File (SIAF), a document that contains the location of every "aperture" in the telescope.
-For the purposes of this README, the term "aperture" is used in the following non-standard sense defined in the SIAF definition document:
+For the purposes of this README, the term "aperture" is used in the technical sense defined in the SIAF definition document:

 > The SIAF captures certain basic geometric characteristics (in various frames)
 > of the usable modes, subarrays, coronagraphs, physical apertures, etc., or